kratuvid/rpn-calculator/README.md

 - [ ] fixed and decimal numbers
 - [ ] optimized larger loops
 - [ ] implement decimal at all sorts of places
+- [x] figure out how to properly shrink and grow decimals
 - [x] check if move cons is being called at relevant places
 - [x] fix shrink_if_can
 - [x] find out a way to prevent copy in operator-= and other cases - not possible